-Although the frequency of occurrence of noise from loudspeakers in railroad yards is sporadic and unpredictable, the level of the noise from speakers is comparable to the level of noise from other sources in the yards (see Figures 8-9 and C-1-6).
-Figure C-2-1 shows that many loudspeakers sometimes are scattered over a yard.
-Where abatement is desired or necessary, more speakers could be strategically located so that less volume is necessary, or railroad yards could follow the recent trend to switch to radio communication for certain types of communication.
+Although the frequency of occurrence of noise from loudspeakers in railroad yards is sporadic and unpredictable, the level of the noise from speakers is comparable to the level of noise from other sources in the yards.
+Where abatement is desired or necessary, more speakers could be strategically located so that less volume is necessary, or railroad yards could follow the recent trend to two-way radio communication.